-4th of July in Wisconsin
+4th of July in Wisconsin: Top 10 Fireworks Displays

 It’s a weekend of Independence Day with Riverfront Rendezvous, when Pfiffner Pioneer Park fills with live music, from polka to rock.
 Check out the poetry slam and then quench your thirst with a beer from the local Stevens Point Brewery.
 Bring the little ones along for Kids Day.
-Fireworks and a lighted boat parade are the main events on Saturday night.
+Fireworks and a lighted boat parade are the main events on Sunday night.

 Milwaukee’s lakefront will be ablaze during the U.S. Bank Fireworks at the Lakefront at Veterans Park.
 Pack some snacks, a blanket and a lawn chair or two and come to Milwaukee for one of the most popular Fourth of July fireworks shows.
 Words of wisdom – come early for a prime spot and enjoy the Fireworks Kite Festival before the show.

 Farther west, La Crosse boasts Riverfest, a four-day festival along the Mississippi.
-The celebration kicks off with Putting on the Lips, an amateur lip syncing competition and ends with the Chileda Classic Fireworks.
-Whether you’re a spectator (water ski show and pole jumping), or a participant (runs/walks and kids trike and big wheel races), this event is chock full of unique family fun.
+The celebration involves hypnotists, local and big-name bands, kids shows with magic and clowns, and lots and lots of food.
+Whether you’re a spectator (water ski show and pole jumping), or a participant (runs/walks and kids trike and big wheel races), this event is chock full of unique family fun--there's even baby races!
 Where else can you see a sand sculpting competition, enjoy live music and eat a fried pickle on a stick all in the same day?

 Things to Do